kcotoi/SOLSniperNFT-Releases/README.md

 ## 📈 Future developments

-- Improve the UI.
-Currently the ranks are not shown very nice so this will be improved.

 - Inform user that the ranking has not be found and should check if mapping is needed.

 - Add more mappings to the application (This is something that will be done weekly)

-- Refactor code

-- Improve performance of the extension

 - Add other marketplaces and ranking sites